-When you’re walking outside trying to find a place to have lunch and you see a bunch of restaurants, most of them have lots of people inside and outside eating.
-Two of them are completely empty, would you rather wait a bit for a spot at the busy restaurants or go in the complete empty ones?
+When you’re walking outside trying to find a place to have lunch, and you see a bunch of restaurants, most of them have lots of people inside and outside eating.
+Two of them are empty.
+Would you rather wait a bit for a spot at the busy restaurants or go to the completely empty ones?

-Most people would rather not be the first ones to go into a restaurant, after all, if nobody else is there, there might be something wrong, right?
+Most people would rather not be the first ones to go into a restaurant.
+After all, if nobody else is there, there might be something wrong.

-This type of social proof is easy, but online social proof becomes even more important.
+This type of social proof is easy, but online social proof has become even more critical.

-This holds also true for physical products when you’re in a shop trying to buy a dress, you can feel the quality, try them on to see which fits better, all of these things are impossible to do online.
+This also holds true for physical products.
+When you’re in a shop trying to buy a dress, you can feel the quality and try them on to see which fits better.
+All of these things are impossible to do online.

-This online behaviour of you quickly checking out competing products and services is also finding its way back into brick and mortar stores.
-A study done by BigCommerce shows that 50% of shoppers use their smartphones while shopping in brick and mortar stores to research the items before they buy them.
+This online behavior of you quickly checking out competing products and services is also finding its way back into brick-and-mortar stores.
+A study done by BigCommerce shows that 50% of shoppers use their smartphones while shopping in brick-and-mortar stores to research the items before they buy them.

 There are a bunch of reasons why social proof is becoming more and more important as part of your marketing mix.

-For example, the organic reach for brands on places like Facebook and Instagram have been declining and the costs for paid ads are higher than ever before.
+For example, the organic reach for brands on places like Facebook and Instagram has been declining, and the costs for paid ads are higher than ever before.

-You would not think of it right away, but Facebook does everything in the interest of the users on the platform.
+You would not think of it right away, but Facebook does everything in the users’ interest on the platform.

 Well, advertisers pay money to show ads to all the people looking at Facebook.
-The more time you spend on Facebook, the more “advertising inventory” they have, the more they can sell and the more profit they can make.
+The more time you spend on Facebook, the more “advertising inventory” Facebook has, the more it can sell, and the more profit it can make.

-On top of that, consumer trust in media is steadily declining as a result consumers are looking more and more for user-generated content (UGC) before making a purchase.
+On top of that, consumer trust in media is steadily declining.
+As a result, consumers are looking more and more for user-generated content (UGC) before purchasing.

 That is why social proof has become so important to use as part of your marketing.

-So now we the power social proof can have for your business, what types of social proof are there and where can you find them to include on your website?
+So now we know the power social proof can have for your business, what types of social proof are there, and where can you find them to include on your website?

 To look into that, let’s have a quick overview of five levels of social proof that you could be using on your website today:

-- Certifications – a credible, third-party that has certifications that showcase your expertise, or that your trustworthy (for example “Apple premium reseller”)
+- Certifications – a credible, third-party that has credentials that showcase your expertise or that you’re trustworthy (for example, “Apple premium reseller”)

 Now we know what types of social proof you can leverage, let’s make them more concrete and see how they can help your business.

-One of the most common forms of social proof and that’s why it is positioned at number 1, is just showcasing testimonials from your customers.
-You know what we’re talking about and you see them everywhere online.
-From Amazon for example:
+One of the most common forms of social proof, and that’s why it is positioned at number 1, is just showcasing testimonials from your customers.
+You know what we’re talking about and see them everywhere online.
+From Amazon, for example:

 According to research done by Nielsen, 92% of people will trust a recommendation of a friend (hence they are at the number four place on our list as well), but still, 70% of people will trust a recommendation of someone they’ve never heard of before.